microsoft/AzureML-R-template/README.md

 This repo features an Azure Machine Learning (AML) Acceleration template which enables you to quickly onboard your existing R code to AML.

-While there is an [Azure Machine Learning SDK for R](https://azure.github.io/azureml-sdk-for-r/), the SDK is in preview status with some features that are experimental.
+While there is an [Azure Machine Learning SDK for R](https://azure.github.io/azureml-sdk-for-r/), the SDK is in preview status with some features that are experimental, limiting production adoption.
 This template aims to minimize the dependency on the R SDK by using supported AzureML CLI and YAML interfaces where possible.

-The template is a fork of the Python-based [AML Acceleration Template](https://github.com/microsoft/aml-acceleration-template) adapted to enable smooth migration of your local R code into the Azure Cloud.
+The template is based heavily on the [AML Acceleration Template](https://github.com/microsoft/aml-acceleration-template) adapted to enable smooth migration of your local R code into the Azure Cloud.

 If you want to follow a guided approach to use this repo, start with [migrating your first workload to AML](instructions/README.md) and walk through the individual sections.